 Cancer Hope Network - Cancer Hope Network provides free, confidential support to cancer patients by matching them with a trained volunteer cancer survivor.
 In order to benefit from this type of support, you can either contact the Cancer Hope Network directly by calling at 877-467-3638 or by filling out the form on their website.

 Cancer Support Community - The Cancer Support Community is the largest non-profit network of cancer support worldwide, providing information and support to everyone whose life was impacted by cancer.
 You can talk with a licensed counselor who can help you with any cancer-related aspect, from emotional support to medical resources.
 They also have a live chat available Monday to Friday between 9 a.m. and 9 p.m., Eastern Time.

-Living Well With Cancer - This is another cancer support group available through the Inspire health network.
+Living Well With Cancer - This is a cancer support group available through the Inspire health network.
 You can chat with other members about chemotherapy drugs, how your illness affects you and what your experience with various treatment approaches was.
 The group requires registration.
 You can sign up directly or with your Google or Facebook account.
 The Inspire health network also provides another support group.
 There are a lot of diverse cancer-related topics on this message board, from alternative cancer treatments to what not to say to a cancer patient.
 By signing up, you will be able to discuss with people who went through similar struggles as you.

 WhatNext - WhatNext provides a great way of connecting with other people struggling with cancer, as well as with American Cancer Society resources if you need medical information.
 It gives cancer patients the opportunity to share their experiences using a timeline format.
 The registration process is simple and it will quickly allow you access to everything WhatNext has to offer.